DemianFlury/modul-318-student/README.md

 ### C# Application to find public transport connections in Switzerland.

 Made using the [Swisstransport-API](https://transport.opendata.ch/).
 Complete with location tracking via IP-Adress.
-Documentation including Testing and User Stories is found in the [doc](/doc) folder
+Documentation including Testing and User Stories can be found in the [doc](/doc) folder
 <br/><br/>
 Graded 5.5 in M318